 The accuracy drops when something unexpected happens domestically.
 An RBI surprise announcement at 9:00 AM, a major corporate earnings miss before market open, or a sudden shift in FII positioning can all cause the actual open to diverge from what GIFT Nifty suggested.

-My rule of thumb after years of watching this: trust the direction, question the magnitude.
+Rule of thumb: Trust the direction, question the magnitude.
 If GIFT Nifty says "up," it is probably going to be up.
 How much up?
 That is where you need to do your own analysis.

 What Factors Move the GIFT Nifty Price?